port-labs/datadog-slo-example/README.md

 ## Getting started

-In this example you will create a blueprint for `service` entity that ingests all SLOs in your Datadog account.
-You will then add some shell script to create new entities in Port every time a GitLab CI is triggered by a schedule.
+In this guide, you will go through the process of ingesting Datadog SLOs into Port, ensuring seamless integration between the two platforms.
+By following these steps, you will be able to create a blueprint for the `microservice` entity in Port, representing a service in your Datadog account.
+Additionally, you will establish a relationship between this service and the `datadogSLO` blueprint, enabling the ingestion of all defined SLOs from your Datadog account.

+To ensure a successful mapping of the entities, it is crucial that the identifiers of the Port `microservice` entities match the names of the corresponding entities in your Datadog account.
+In cases where a mismatch occurs, you can utilize Datadog Tags to align the actual identifier in Port.

+When creating your SLO in Datadog, add a tag with the name of the `micorservice` identifier in Port.
+You can then use the value of the `tags` property from the response of the Datadog SLO API request to establish a connection between the Datadog SLO service and the Port microservice.

 ## Service Blueprint
 Create the service blueprint in Port [using this json file](./datadog/service.md)